Stair Calculator

 How We Calculate

-We divide by the IRC maximum riser height (7.75") and round up using a ceiling function.
-Rounding up ensures the actual riser height (Total Rise ÷ Risers) stays at or below 7.75" — the code maximum.
+Risers = CEILING(Total Rise ÷ 7.75) — dividing by the IRC maximum riser height (§R311.7.5.1) and rounding up ensures the actual riser stays at or below 7.75".
 Rounding down would produce risers above the maximum.
-The calculator also enforces the 4" minimum riser height by incrementing riser count if needed.

 Frequently Asked Questions